wso2/carbon-maven-plugins/README.md

  > Add the ID of the feature being installed as the value of the `<ID>` property, and add the version of the feature being installed as the value of the `<version>` property.

-* `deleteOldRuntimeFiles`: Whether to delete old `*.profile` folders located in the `<CARBON_HOME>/repository/components/p2/org.eclipse.equinox.p2.engine/profileRegistry/` directory.
+* `deleteOldRuntimeFiles`: Specifies whether to delete old *.profile folders located in the `<CARBON_HOME>/repository/components/p2/org.eclipse.equinox.p2.engine/profileRegistry/` directory.
 The default value is set to true.

  NOT MANDATORY.
  Example: `<deleteOldRuntimeFiles>false</deleteOldRuntimeFiles>`.